SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 Component Materials and Weight

-Note that Shimano makes the Tier 1 Dura-Ace R9150 and R9170 electronic rim and disc brake groupset and the Tier 2 Ultegra R8050 and R8070 electronic rim and disc brake groupsets.
+Note that Shimano makes the Tier 1 Dura Ace R9150 and R9170 electronic rim and disc brake groupset and the Tier 2 Ultegra R8050 and R8070 electronic rim and disc brake groupsets.
 Campagnolo makes the Tier 1 Super Record and Record electronic and disc brake groupsets and the Tier 2 Chorus electronic rim brake groupset.
-SRAM makes only a Tier 1 electronic groupset, the RED eTap and Red eTap HydroHC.
+SRAM makes both a Tier 1, 12-speed Red eTap AXS and 11-speed Red eTap along with the 12-speed Force eTap AXS.
+Both the Red and Force eTap AXS groupsets come in disc and rim brake versions.

 Beyond whatever product management and marketing feel they need to do with pricing to separate all that they sell, the only other product differences I can see that might lead to the big price spread between Tier 1 and Tier 2 groupsets are the materials used and component weights those materials yield.